A classification of the irreducible mod-p representations of U(1,1)(Q_p^2/Q_p): Notation

-Fix an odd prime number $p$, and let $F$ be a nonarchimedean local field of residual characteristic $p$.
+Fix a prime number $p$, and let $F$ be a nonarchimedean local field of residual characteristic $p$.
+We assume throughout that the characteristic of $F$ is not equal to 2 (so that if $p = 2$, $F$ is a finite extension of $\mathbb{Q}_2$).
 Denote by $\oo_F$ its ring of integers, and by $\pp_F$ the unique maximal ideal of $\oo_F$.
-Fix a uniformizer $\varpi_F$ and let $k_F = \oo_F/\pp_F$ denote the (finite) residue field.
-The field $k_F$ is a finite extension of $\mathbb{F}_p$ of size $q = p^f$.
+Fix a uniformizer $\varpi_F$ and let $k_F = \oo_F/\pp_F$ denote the residue field of size $q$, a power of $p$.
 We fix also a separable closure $\overline{F}$ of $F$, and let $k_{\ol{F}}$ denote its residue field.